THX 1138: Production

-The chase featured a motorcycle stunt.
-Stuntman Ronald "Duffy" Hambleton (credited as Duffy Hamilton) rode his police motorcycle full speed into a fallen scaffold, with a ramp built to Hambleton's specification.
+The chase features a motorcycle stunt in which stuntman Ronald "Duffy" Hambleton (credited as Duffy Hamilton) rode his police motorcycle full speed into a fallen scaffold, with a ramp built to his specification.
 He flew over the handlebars, was hit by the airborne motorcycle, landed in the street on his back, and slammed into the crashed car in which Duvall's character had escaped.
-According to Lucas, it turned out Hambleton was perfectly fine, apart from being angry with the people who had run into the shot to check on him.
-He was worried that they might have ruined the amazing stunt he had just performed by walking into frame.
+According to Lucas, Hambleton was uninjured but angry at the people who came to his aid, worried that they may have ruined the stunt by walking into frame.

-THX's final climb out to the daylight was filmed (with the camera rotated 90°) in the incomplete (and decidedly horizontal) Bay Area Rapid Transit Transbay Tube before installation of the track supports, with the actors using exposed reinforcing bars on the floor of the tunnel as a "ladder".
-The end scene, of THX standing before the sunset, was shot at Port Hueneme, California, by a second unit of (additional uncredited photographer) Caleb Deschanel and Matthew Robbins, who played THX in this long shot.
+THX's final climb out to the daylight was filmed (with the camera rotated 90°) in the incomplete (and decidedly horizontal) Bay Area Rapid Transit Transbay Tube before installation of the track supports, with the actors using exposed reinforcing bars on the floor of the tunnel as a ladder.
+The end scene in which THX stands before the sunset was shot at Port Hueneme, California by a second unit of photographer Caleb Deschanel and Matthew Robbins, who played THX in this long shot.

-After completion of photography, Coppola scheduled a year for Lucas to complete postproduction.
-Lucas edited the film on a German-made K-E-M flatbed editor in his Mill Valley house by day, with Walter Murch editing sound at night; the two compared notes when they changed over.
-Murch compiled and synchronized the sound montage, which includes all the "overhead" voices heard throughout the film, radio chatter, announcements, etc. The bulk of the editing was finished by mid-1970.
+After completion of photography, Coppola scheduled one year for Lucas to complete postproduction.
+Lucas edited the film on a German-made K-E-M flatbed editor in his Mill Valley house by day and Walter Murch edited sound at night, comparing notes as each session ended.
+Murch compiled and synchronized the sound montage, which includes elements such as the "overhead" voices, radio chatter and announcements.
+The bulk of the editing was finished by mid-1970.

-On completion of editing of the film, producer Coppola took it to Warner Bros., the financiers.
-Studio executives there disliked the film, and insisted that Coppola turn over the negative to an in-house Warner editor, who cut about four minutes of the film prior to release.
+On completion of editing, Coppola took it to Warner Bros., the financiers.
+Studio executives disliked the film and insisted that Coppola provide the negative to an in-house editor, who cut about four minutes of the film prior to release.

 Soundtrack

-The soundtrack to the THX 1138, conducted by Lalo Schifrin, was released in 1970.
-Recording took place on October 15 and 16, 1970, at The Burbank Studios in Burbank, California, U.S.
+The soundtrack to THX 1138, conducted by Lalo Schifrin, was released in 1970.
+Recording took place on October 15 and 16, 1970 at the Burbank Studios in Burbank, California.